 - A double block valve (on/off) arrangement, for one-out-of-two (1oo2) voting, allows for higher performance (SIL) ratings and requires less proof testing than a single block valve.

-- A proof of closure valve diagnostic alarm is recommended if a safety shutoff valve fails to close within the prescribed time requirements (e.g. 5 seconds to 10 seconds or twice the valve stroke time).
+- A proof-of-closure valve diagnostic alarm is recommended if a safety shutoff valve fails to close within the prescribed time requirements (e.g., 5 to 10 seconds or twice the valve stroke time).

 While the FM 7400 approval standard requires rigorous testing of sample assemblies at various working pressures, a detailed actuator sizing analysis is not mandated.
-Consider the automated on-off actuator sizing detail as required in AWC Engineering Specifications and Quality procedures, an example excerpt of which is shown here.
+AWC’s Engineering Specifications and Quality procedures detail automated on-off actuator sizing for many applications.

-First, there are six required torque values shown for the valve and actuator at the process conditions.
-For the spring return to close automated valve, these are as follows:
+The six required torque values are defined for the valve and actuator at the process conditions.
+For a spring return to close automated valve, these are as follows:

 BTO |